javascript-tutorial/en.javascript.info/1-js/03-code-quality/04-ninja-code/article.md

 For instance, consider function prefixes.
 If a function shows a message on the screen -- start it with `display…`, like `displayMessage`.
 And then if another function shows on the screen something else, like a user name, start it with `show…` (like `showName`).

-Insinuate that there's a subtle difference difference between such functions, while there is none.
+Insinuate that there's a subtle difference between such functions, while there is none.

 Make a pact with fellow ninjas of the team: if John starts "showing" functions with `display...` in his code, then Peter could use `render..`, and Ann -- `paint...`.
 Note how much more interesting and diverse the code became.